Charles Sanders Peirce: Works

 Peirce's reputation rests largely on academic papers published in American scientific and scholarly journals such as Proceedings of the American Academy of Arts and Sciences, the Journal of Speculative Philosophy, The Monist, Popular Science Monthly, the American Journal of Mathematics, Memoirs of the National Academy of Sciences, The Nation, and others.
 See Articles by Peirce, published in his lifetime for an extensive list with links to them online.
-The only full-length book (neither extract nor pamphlet) that Peirce authored and saw published in his lifetime was Photometric Researches (1878), a 181-page monograph on the applications of spectrographic methods to astronomy.
+The only full-length book (neither extract nor pamphlet) that Peirce authored and saw published in his lifetime was Photometric Researches (1878), a 181-page monograph on a photometric approach, measuring stellar brightness, to a more precise determination of the shape of the Milky Way.
 While at Johns Hopkins, he edited Studies in Logic (1883), containing chapters by himself and his graduate students.
 Besides lectures during his years (1879–1884) as lecturer in Logic at Johns Hopkins, he gave at least nine series of lectures, many now published; see Lectures by Peirce.

 After Peirce's death, Harvard University obtained from Peirce's widow the papers found in his study, but did not microfilm them until 1964.
 Only after Richard Robin (1967) catalogued this Nachlass did it become clear that Peirce had left approximately 1,650 unpublished manuscripts, totaling over 100,000 pages, mostly still unpublished except on microfilm.
 On the vicissitudes of Peirce's papers, see Houser (1989).
 Reportedly the papers remain in unsatisfactory condition.

 The first published anthology of Peirce's articles was the one-volume Chance, Love and Logic: Philosophical Essays, edited by Morris Raphael Cohen, 1923, still in print.
 Other one-volume anthologies were published in 1940, 1957, 1958, 1972, 1994, and 2009, most still in print.
 The main posthumous editions of Peirce's works in their long trek to light, often multi-volume, and some still in print, have included:

 1931–1958: Collected Papers of Charles Sanders Peirce (CP), 8 volumes, includes many published works, along with a selection of previously unpublished work and a smattering of his correspondence.
 This long-time standard edition drawn from Peirce's work from the 1860s to 1913 remains the most comprehensive survey of his prolific output from 1893 to 1913.
 It is organized thematically, but texts (including lecture series) are often split up across volumes, while texts from various stages in Peirce's development are often combined, requiring frequent visits to editors' notes.
 Edited (1–6) by Charles Hartshorne and Paul Weiss and (7–8) by Arthur Burks, in print and online.

 1975–1987: Charles Sanders Peirce: Contributions to The Nation, 4 volumes, includes Peirce's more than 300 reviews and articles published 1869–1908 in The Nation.
 Edited by Kenneth Laine Ketner and James Edward Cook, online.